frankhaugen/Frank.PulseFlow/README.md

 PulseFlow is a general-purpose messaging system that can be used in a wide variety of applications.
 It's particularly useful in scenarios where there's a need for asynchronous communication between different parts of the system.

+#### Example 1 - Web API

-Another use case is when you need multiple threads to do some non-multiple-thread-safe work, like saving to a log-file.
+A use case is when you need multiple threads to do some non-multiple-thread-safe work, like saving to a log-file.
 Example: You have a web API and you want to save a all requests' route, method and user to a log-file.
 You can use PulseFlow to do this in a thread-safe manner, because PulseFlow's `IConduit` and `IChannel` are thread-safe.
 You can have multiple threads saving to the same log-file, and PulseFlow will ensure that the log-file is not written to by multiple threads at the same time, and that the writing happens in the order the messages are received.

-#### Example

 ```mermaid
 graph TB